siekmanj/r2l/README.md

 git clone https://github.com/siekmanj/cassie
 ```

 Now, you will need to install MuJoCo.
-To unzip a .zip file, you may need to install `unzip` with `sudo apt install unzip`.
 You will also need to obtain a license key `mjkey.txt` from the [official website](https://www.roboti.us/license.html).
 You can get a free 30-day trial if necessary.
 ```bash
 wget https://www.roboti.us/download/mujoco200_linux.zip
 unzip mujoco200_linux.zip